Is the Higgs Boson Composed of Neutrinos?: Introduction

 There is, however, a simple remedy available to us here: the Higgs portal interaction.
 The main point is that if there exists new physics coupled to the Higgs via a portal interaction, e.g., a sterile dark matter boson, then the Higgs Yukawa coupling that we observe, $\lambda $ is actually only effective, and is replaced typically by a larger value near the TeV scale due to the mixing via the portal interaction \cite{general}.
 We presently exploit this mechanism.

-We note that many authors have considered various neutrino-composite Higgs boson schemes, mostly in the context of a fourth generation \cite{compnu}, but we are unaware of models dynamically similar to Martin's, or the present case, elsewhere in the literature.
+We note that many authors have considered various neutrino-composite Higgs boson schemes, many in the context of a fourth generation and some with overlap to our present case \cite{compnu}.
 We turn presently to a Nambu--Jona-Lasinio schematic model of our mechanism.